 As a partner customizes these digital strategies, there should still be some room for change as the project goes on to be implemented.
 As changes take place, new solutions may also need to be developed for emerging demands from both outside and inside the organization.
 From interfacing between the front office and back-end applications to cloud computing, new challenges can continually emerge, calling for a partner that can keep up.

 When selecting an implementation partner, it is advisable to delve deep into their reputation.
 It is not just about the slew of services they offer, but rather how reliable and effective they are in delivering these services.
 You will need to carry out some investigation to discover if they can perform as they claim to be able to.

 Look into case studies and references they provide to ensure they are capable of undertaking the scope of the project.
 Not only will you want to ensure they have executed similar projects before, but that it was successfully undertaken, delivering a positive impact to those organizations.
 Customer feedback will give a good idea as to what kind of reputation they have cultivated.

 The number of years the technology firm has been in operation, the types of projects they have successfully worked on, and industry connections can help discern their reliability and authenticity.
-You will want a partner that is just as reputable to clients as they are to their peers in the technology world.
+You should work with a partner that is just as reputable to clients as they are to their peers in the technology world.
 Rather than work with a firm that is aligned to specific brands and products, consider one that takes a more agnostic approach, focused on best-of-breed solutions from vendors that bring new innovations to the digital transformation space.

 5. Culture and Diverse Workforce of Potential Partner